apache/spark/docs/structured-streaming-programming-guide.md

 ### Arbitrary Stateful Operations
 Many usecases require more advanced stateful operations than aggregations.
 For example, in many usecases, you have to track sessions from data streams of events.
 For doing such sessionization, you will have to save arbitrary types of data as state, and perform arbitrary operations on the state using the data stream events in every trigger.
 Since Spark 2.2, this can be done using the operation `mapGroupsWithState` and the more powerful operation `flatMapGroupsWithState`.
 Both operations allow you to apply user-defined code on grouped Datasets to update user-defined state.
 For more concrete details, take a look at the API documentation ([Scala](api/scala/index.html#org.apache.spark.sql.streaming.GroupState)/[Java](api/java/org/apache/spark/sql/streaming/GroupState.html)) and the examples ([Scala]({{site.SPARK_GITHUB_URL}}/blob/v{{site.SPARK_VERSION_SHORT}}/examples/src/main/scala/org/apache/spark/examples/sql/streaming/StructuredSessionization.scala)/[Java]({{site.SPARK_GITHUB_URL}}/blob/v{{site.SPARK_VERSION_SHORT}}/examples/src/main/java/org/apache/spark/examples/sql/streaming/JavaStructuredSessionization.java)).

-Though Spark cannot check and force it, state function should be implemented with respect to the semantics of output mode.
+Though Spark cannot check and force it, the state function should be implemented with respect to the semantics of the output mode.
 For example, in Update mode Spark doesn't expect that the state function will emit rows which are older than current watermark plus allowed late record delay, whereas in Append mode the state function can emit these rows.

 ### Unsupported Operations
 There are a few DataFrame/Dataset operations that are not supported with streaming DataFrames/Datasets.